chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

    cd C:\User\USERNAMEHERE\Plex-Meta-Manager
    .\pmm-venv\Scripts\python .\plex_meta_manager.py
    ```
-* This will navigate to the PMM directory, then runs PMM.
-At the scheduled time, PMM will action the Configuration File and will then wait until the next scheduled time.
+* This will navigate to the PMM directory, then run PMM.
+At the scheduled time [as defined within Plex Meta Manager], PMM will process the Configuration File and will then wait until the next scheduled time.

-2. Open Task Scheduler by searching for it in the Start Menu or by opening the Run window (Windows + R) and typing taskschd.msc before hitting OK.
+1. Open Task Scheduler by searching for it in the Start Menu or by opening the Run window (Windows + R) and typing taskschd.msc before hitting OK.

 * ** Ensure that Task Scheduler is opened and not Task Manager **